lpm vs Overmind

 Where the two tools differ

-Both tools drive tmux under the hood.
-Overmind exposes tmux windows and asks you to drive them; lpm wraps tmux in a desktop app and multi-project sidebar so you never see it.
+Overmind exposes tmux windows and asks you to drive them. lpm gives you the same per-process control in a desktop app and multi-project sidebar — nothing to install, configure, or attach to.

 lpm